Flea Treatment in Cape Town

 When do you need a Flea Treatment

-Flea Treatments become necessary when you or your animals have excessive bites on a daily basis.
+Flea Treatments become necessary when you or your animals have excessive bites daily.

-The Flea Treatment needs to be done aggressively and on a regular basis to rid you and your animals from a re-infestation.
+The Flea Treatment needs to be done aggressively and regularly to rid you and your animals from a re-infestation.

 Numbers Speak For Themselves!